TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ### Comparing two population means

-intro here; what about doing repeated 2-way tests.
+intro here; comparing different groups; e.g. yields of different strains of wheat, outcome of different drug treatments, output of different production lines. what about doing repeated 2-way tests.
 Description of multiple testing issue.

 h0 is difference in group means, `h0: (m1 - m2) == 0`. ci is on